JacobPaxton/data_science_notes/notes_v3.md

 --------------------------------------------------------------------------------
 <!-- Needs work -->
 ## Training Classifiers
+- Ultimately, classifiers always take an input and map it to a discrete output
+- Different classification algorithms use different mapping methodologies
+### Available Classifiers
 - **Decision Tree (CART)**
     * A sequence of rules or a decision boundary for decisions
     * Nodes in tree are chosen to maximize "information gain" (class separation)